richardmleggett/MARTi/docs/source/gui.rst

 ``marti_gui --marti /path/to/marti_output``

+Once the server is running, open a browser and navigate to ``http://localhost:3000`` to access the GUI.
+The default port is 3000, but you can specify a different port using the ``--port`` option.

 If you want to initiate analyses from the New Analysis page you will also need to provide paths to the NCBI taxonomy files and your read data or MinKNOW run directory:

 ``marti_gui --marti /path/to/marti_output --taxonomy /path/to/taxonomy --minknow /path/to/minknow/data``